emelocoton189/uxd-research-repo/case-studies/04-tlc.md

 There’s one moment I’ll never forget.

-I needed to recruit public users during an active legislative session—peak chaos.
+I needed to recruit public users during an active legislative session: _peak chaos_.
 I was told flat out that it couldn’t be done.
 Too risky.
 Too busy.
 Too visible.

 But instead of framing the ask as usability testing, I reframed it as citizen service.
 We weren’t testing a site.